-A formative indication is a development-oriented, interim evaluation, that is used as input for the assessor meeting.
-In this meeting the assessors use all the formative indications to decide on the summative, integral semester assessment.
+At the end of the semester all the teachers will take a look at your overall development for each of the courses and project and look at the formative results.
+In this final meeting the assessors use all the formative indications to decide on the summative, integral semester assessment.
 The formative indications are based on all information that is available about your development during the semester.
-This includes: assignments, tests, demo's, teacher feedback, observations, etc. During semester 2 you will receive the following formative indications as specified below.
+This includes: all deliverables such as assignments, tests, demo's, teacher feedback, observations, etc.